sexcod/neo-lib/README.md

-# Neo-lib
+# Neos-lib
-Libraries for NEO
+Libraries for NEOS